What Is a Toxicologist? Job Description and Duties

 Toxicologists understand how living organisms are affected, treated and diagnosed by poisonous substances.
 Also, they study the nature and effects of toxins.

-They assists in reducing people’s exposure to chemicals which pose risks to health from water, air and land.
+They assist in reducing people’s exposure to chemicals which pose risks to health from water, air and land.

 What is the typical salary for toxicologists?
 How much demand is there in this career?